DrYerzinia/janus-notes/9_25_2019/9_25_2019_Rebalancing_Measurments.md

 The center of buoyancy can be calculated from the center of mass of a constant density equivalent of the volume displaced by the submarine.
 Looking at the model it appears the majority of non-tube displacment occurs below the frame line, so the COB should be below the frame line.

-Measurments from freecad show it being forward of the cenerline as well as about 1cm below the frame line.
+Measurements from FreeCAD show it being forward of the centerline as well as about 1cm below the frame line.

 ![COB From FreeCAD Model](img/Center_Of_Buoyancy.png)

 ### Estimation from Applied Force

 When applying force to the sub there are 3 forces acting.
-The downward applied force, the bouyant force at the COB, and the force of gravity at the COM.
+The downward applied force, the buoyant force at the COB, and the force of gravity at the COM.
 The sub must orient itself in such a way as for these 3 forces and there applied torques to cancel out.

 Sub was allowed to float in center of bucket.
 Downwards force was applied to the center of one of the sides of the frame.
 The sub became slightly submered and floated at a slight angle.
 The line parallel to the horizon intersected approximately with the center of the battery.
 Without measruing the downward applied force I do not thing it is possible to compute the COB from this data.